 Which type should be installed?
 The answer depends on many factors and function is just one.
 In some cases, the neighborhood association rules will mandate the choice.
 Environmental factors should also be taken into consideration.

-All these types are built by setting posts in concrete and filling in the gaps with the appropriate building material.
+All these types are built by your local fence companies by setting posts in concrete and filling in the gaps with the appropriate building material.

 The Chain Link Fence